w1naenator/H2Game/GAME_DEVELOPMENT_ASSIGNMENT.md

 1) Open Game
 - Load the page and see a start dialog prompting for player name and a grid size.

-2) Choose Grid (Odd Allowed)
+2) Choose Grid
-- Rows and Columns are each 1-5.
+- Rows and Columns are each 2-5.
-- If rows x columns is odd, the last slot remains empty (one fewer card is drawn).
+- If rows x columns is odd, one slot remains empty (position may vary).

 3) Start Game
 - Click Start.
 The dialog closes, the board renders, and the Restart button enables.